I’m not going to lie: working from home is challenging in the digital age.

 29. Get Up Out of Your Chair Regularly

-In addition to leaving your desk for lunch, you should also take regular breaks where you stretch and move around.
+As well as leaving your desk for lunch, take regular breaks where you stretch and move around.

 After all, your body starts to suffer when you’re sat for too long.